makeabilitylab/makeabilitylabwebsite/README.md

 * Projects which are specified in the bibtex/xml by project, will be created if necessary.
 Anyone who is an author or speaker will be added to associated projects, and any keywords from the paper will also be assigned to the project.
 The above is true of assigned project_umbrellas as well.

 Importantly, we will have to revise how we do this bootstrapping because Jon's UMD site is going away and because he no longer wants to maintain his own separate backend from the Makeability Lab website (in other words, the ML website will be the sole source of data thus eliminating the source of the bootstrap content).
-See Issue https://github.com/jonfroehlich/makeabilitylabwebsite/issues/420.
+See Issue ➡https://github.com/jonfroehlich/makeabilitylabwebsite/issues/420.

 # Test and Production Servers
-We have two UW servers hosting the ML website: https://makeabilitylab-test.cs.washington.edu (test) and https://makeabilitylab.cs.washington.edu (production).
+We have two UW servers hosting the ML website:➡ https://makeabilitylab-test.cs.washington.edu (test) and➡ https://makeabilitylab.cs.washington.edu (production).
 They have different PostgresSQL backends so adding content to -test will not affect the production server and vice versa.

 # Deploying Code to UW Servers
 The Makeability Lab website auto-deploys from GitHub to the department's Docker infrastructure using webhooks: